Belt Tension Set

 thingiverse

-Basic-Basic Belt tension set for Prusa i3-Mk3 Printers With stand on the table top, place the cup end on a scale, fill cup to read with 200 grams ... attach the lid, it friction fits, but can be tacked with glue.
-I've used lead pellets and 1/4" steel shot.
+Basic-Basic Belt Tension Set for Prusa i3-Mk3 Printers.
+Place the cup end on a scale with stand on the table top, fill it to read 200 grams, then attach the lid which friction fits but can be secured with glue.
+I've used lead pellets and 1/4" steel shot effectively.
 Tie a short thread between the beam end and belt hook, adjust so the hook connects with the Y belt when the beam is level.
 The beam end can be used for X. Adjust printer Z until the belt is just below the beam (about 1/8th inch).
-200g should pull the lower Y belt up about 12/64" ... about 6 lbf static tension.
-200g should pull the lower X belt up about 15/64" ... about 6 lbf static tension.
-Gates GT2/GT3 1/4" (6 mm) belts are spec'd at a minimum of 2 pounds, and a max approaching 25 pounds (100 lb/in).
-The LDO motor shaft bearing radial load spec is about 6.5 lbf.
-250 grams with a the same deflection is about 8 pounds force tension on the belt.
-I've attached my updated worksheet -- if anyone wants to double check and comment.
+200 grams should pull the lower Y belt up about 12/64" ... about 6 lbf static tension.
+200 grams should pull the lower X belt up about 15/64" ... about 6 lbf static tension.
+Gates GT2/GT3 1/4" (6 mm) belts are spec'd at a minimum of 2 pounds, and a maximum approaching 25 pounds (100 lb/in).
+250 grams with the same deflection is about 8 pounds force tension on the belt.
+I've attached my updated worksheet - if anyone wants to double check and comment.
 There are other ways to measure tension, but this seems simple enough to share.
-The idea is to get belt tension in the ball park, not to some finite tolerance.
+The idea is to get belt tension in the ballpark, not to some finite tolerance.

 With this file you will be able to print Belt Tension Set with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Belt Tension Set.